fortinet-fortisoar/solution-pack-incident-response/docs/IRContentPackDoc.md

 **Note**: For MITRE tech correlation to work, the ‘MITRE ATT&CK ID’ field in alerts requires to be populated by the ingestion playbooks.
 These IDs can then be added to the alert / event generation rules in SIEM or another log aggregator.

-## Upgrading IR Content Pack
+## Upgrading IR Solution Pack

-If users have a content pack installed, then the rpm will upgrade to a new version to be in sync with the base product.
-However, the contents of the content pack will not be changed or upgraded.
+If users have a solution pack installed, then the rpm will upgrade to a new version to be in sync with the base product.
+However, the contents of the solution pack will not be changed or upgraded.
 To update the contents, users can download the latest contents from the support portal, review the changes, and then manually update the contents.
 This is done to prevent overwriting changes that might be done by users.

-Before you proceed to upgrade the contents of the content pack manually, you must take a backup of your current configuration using the “Configuration Manager”.
+Before you proceed to upgrade the contents of the solution pack manually, you must take a backup of your current configuration using the “Configuration Manager”.
 You can export all the modules along with their MMDs, SVTs, and all the required playbooks.

 While importing MMDs/ SVTs using the configuration manager, you must take care that you do not delete any field that belongs to an existing module.
 For example, in the following image, when you are importing the “Alerts” module using the configuration manager, you must ensure that "Custom Field 1" and retained and not deleted: